 Syntax Description config-sync Sets the node to synchronize configuration with the CDSM. database Creates, backs up, deletes, restores, or validates the CMS-embedded database management tables or files. backup Backs up the database management tables. create Creates the embedded database management tables. delete Deletes the embedded database files. downgrade Downgrades the CMS database. script (Optional) Downgrades the CMS database by applying a downgrade script. filename Downgraded script filename. maintenance Cleans and reindexes the embedded database tables. full Specifies a full maintenance routine for the embedded database tables. regular Specifies a regular maintenance routine for the embedded database tables. restore Restores the database management tables using the backup local filename. filename Database local backup filename. validate Validates the database files. deregister Removes the registration of the CMS proto device. force (Optional) Forces the removal of the node registration. recover Recovers the identity of an CDS network device. identity Specifies the identity of the recovered device. word Identity of the recovered device.
 Command Defaults None Command Modes EXEC configuration mode.
-Heere Cuidelines The CDC metwork is a collection of CD, CE, and CDCM nodes.
-One minute CDCM actains the CDC Usage Guidelines The CDS network is a collection of SR, SE, and CDSM nodes.
+Usage Guidelines The CDS network is a collection of SR, SE, and CDSM nodes.
 One primary CDSM retains the CDS network settings and provides other CDS network nodes with updates.
-Communication between nodes occurs over secure channels using the Secure Shell Layer (SSL) protocol, where each node on the CDS Shamir, Adelman (RSA) certificate-key pair to communicate with other nodes.
-Use the cms config-sy nc command to enable registered SRs, SEs, and standby CDSM to contact the liately for a getUpdate (get configuration poll) request before the default polling interval of 5 minutes.
-I For example, when a node is registered with the primary CDSM and activated, i appears as Pending in the CDSM GUI until it sends a getUpdate request.
+Communication between nodes occurs over secure channels using the Secure Shell Layer (SSL) protocol, where each node on the CDS network uses a Rivest, Shamir, Adelman (RSA) certificate-key pair to communicate with other nodes.
+Use the cms config-sync command to enable registered SRs, SEs, and standby CDSM primary CDSM immediately for a getUpdate (get configuration poll) request before th interval of 5 minutes.
+For example, when a node is registered with the primary CDSM appears as Pending in the CDSM GUI until it sends a getUpdate request.
 The cms config-sync command causes the registered node to send a getUpdate request at once, and the status of the node changes as Online.